musevlt/mpdaf/doc/oldchangelog.rst

 Data classes (Cube, Image, Spectrum)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Methods which transform the object return now by default an other object.
+* Methods which transform the object return now by default another object.
   The optional copy argument can be used to request that the input data be
   transformed in-place.